The-Black-Pig/74hc595/README.md

 The two versions of the "Knight Rider" demo use slightly different coding techniques.
 The first one uses an array and the second uses bit shifting.

 <i>74hc595_bounce_effect.ino</i><br>
-Finally, a simple bit shift sketch where the LEDs appear to bounce in the middle.
+A simple bit shift sketch where the LEDs appear to bounce in the middle.

 <i>74hc595_serial_input.ino</i><br>
 Input an integer between 0 and 65335 and show the binary equivalent with the LEDs.